humpbacked phorid flies

 Humpbacked fly (Megaselia scalaris).
 Photo: Whitney Cranshaw, Colorado State University, Bugwood.org

-• There are several species of small black flies that may occasionally become pests in buildings.
+There are several species of small, dark-colored flies that may occasionally become pests in buildings.
+The common name for phorid flies is humpbacked fly, which reflects their distinctive humpbacked appearance.

-• Removing or drying the organic matter where the larvae live will eliminate the problem.
+Locate and remove (or dry out) the organic matter where the larvae live to eliminate the population.

 Additional information